tommac08/docsv2/sources/ci_billing.md

 This is the SSH public key associated with your Shippable Account.
 You will need this key to enable Continuous Deployment for some providers that supports git based deployments.
 (Heroku and Red Hat Openshift, for example)

-See our Continuous Deployment Section [deployment/index.md] for details on how to enable continuous deployment with different providers.
+See our **How To** section for details on how to enable continuous deployment with different providers.